SANTASDVL-ODDMAR-CODER/Termux-per-build-desktop/README.md

 # Termux-per-build-desktop

-## termux-desktop-xfce
+## ☠️termux-desktop-xfce
-Set up a beautiful xfce desktop in termux
+👉 Set up a beautiful xfce desktop in termux

 # Attention!
   I'm currently working on a big update for the end of this year (or even sooner), with big improvements to the interface, themes and cool features!

- ## Tasks
+ ## 📚 Tasks
   - Redesign in interface themes.
   - Look for a lighter alternative to Papirus icons that follows the Material Design scheme
   - add a nice welcome screen that will help the user to get started (configuration and add additional software), you can also choose which browser you want to use by default (This will give you a more user friendly experience, similar to a GNU/Linux distribution)